The time is now for improving advancement at HBCUs

 How did HBCUs successfully raise funds in the past?

 Historically, the majority of fundraising targeted private corporations and philanthropic foundations.
 This led to a relatively simple fundraising relationship where institutions only needed to work with one person or team in charge of giving at a corporation or foundation.
-And while it isn’t necessarily easy to cultivate organizational donations, it was easier than gaining many donations from a large pool of individuals.
+And while it isn’t necessarily easy to cultivate organisational donations, it was easier than gaining many donations from a large pool of individuals.

 Many HBCUs have also relied on funds that are earmarked for minorities (funding just for minority students, minority faculty, and minority research), but that money has been whittled away.
 Those corporate and philanthropic foundation sources have dried up since the recession in 2008, just as federal or state funding for minorities has been cut or diminished since then.